fvaleri/strimzi-debugging/sessions/008/README.md

 ![](images/trans.png)

 Each producer instance must have its own static and unique `transactional.id` (TID), which is mapped to a producer id (PID) and epoch (to implement zombie fencing).
-Consumers with `isolation.level=read_committed` only get committed messages, ignoring ongoing and aborted transactions.
+Consumers with `isolation.level=read_committed` only get committed messages, ignoring aborted transactions.

 A given producer can have at most one ongoing transaction (ordering guarantee).
 The transaction state is stored in an internal topic called `__transaction_state`.